DeSantis said no more virtual meetings. Some South Florida cities are doing it anyway

 — Doug Hanks (@doug_hanks) November 16, 2020

-Levine Cava tested positive for COVID-19 Nov.
+Levine Cava tested positive for COVID-19 on Nov.
 30, linking her diagnosis to her husband, a doctor, who she believes contracted the virus from exposure to a patient.
 She participated in a subsequent county commission meeting virtually while other commissioners attended in person.

 Coral Gables Mayor Raúl Valdes-Fauli announced Monday that he, too, tested positive for COVID.
 Like Levine Cava, he attended a meeting virtually Tuesday morning while other officials were inside the commission chambers.